Shawne Williams: Personal life

 On September 11, 2007, Williams was arrested in Indianapolis, Indiana on a charge of possession of marijuana.
 Two passengers in Williams' car were also arrested.
 One was charged with possession of marijuana, the other was charged with possession of a stolen handgun.

 In January 2010, Williams was arrested in Memphis on felony drug charges for selling a codeine substance.
 Williams later pleaded guilty in April to misdemeanor drug possession.
 He was placed on six months' probation, ordered to undergo mandatory drug testing, attend a drug offender school and make a $10,000 contribution to the Shelby County Drug Treatment Court.
 His legal situation cleared up quickly.

 During the summer of 2010, Williams received training camp invitations from two teams: the New York Knicks and Charlotte Bobcats.
 Williams' older brother, who was murdered, last saw him play at the Madison Square Garden.
 As a result of this sentimental connection, Williams chose to attend the Knicks' training camp.

 On December 13, 2012, Williams was arrested again in Memphis on drug charges after a police officer smelled marijuana coming from a Porsche in a parking lot near a mall.
 In the car, officers found a partially smoked joint of marijuana, as well as another joint and a bottle of codeine cough syrup that was not prescribed to Williams.

-From 2011-2013 Williams dated Little Rock model Molly Mclane.
-As of 2017, Williams is engaged to rapper and Love & Hip Hop: Atlanta cast member Jessica Dime.
-They have a daughter born in 2018.
+From 2011 to 2013 Williams dated Little Rock model Molly Mclane.

+As of 2024, Williams is married to rapper and Love & Hip Hop: Atlanta cast member Jessica Dime.

+They have a daughter named "Blessing" born in 2018 and a son named "Wisdom" born in 2023.